kleamertiri/100Days-of-Python/README.md

     check_number(guess, random_number)
     turns -= 1
     if turns == 0:
       print("You are out of attemps.
-You lose")
+You lose.") return
+    elif guess != random_number:
+      print("Guess again.")

 game()
 ```